How to: Number Rows Using the Create Index Operator

 Prev Next

 There are many ways to use the Create Index operator.
-You can use it to add new rows of information to an existing Data Table.
-Or, you can use it to filter out a specific row of data.
-You can also use it to number each row of a Data Table.
-Let's say you have a table of patients, and you want to assign each of them a number.
-Maybe this is a chart number for organizing your patient records.
-You can use the Create Index operator to assign those chart numbers.
+You can use it to add new rows of information to an existing data table, or use it to filter out a specific row of data.
+You can also use it to number each row of a data table.

 In this article, you'll learn how to use the Create Index operator to number table rows.